kingluo/coco/README.md

 - **Multiple Joiners**: Multiple coroutines can join the same coroutine
 - **Immediate Return**: If the coroutine is already completed, `join()` returns immediately

-**Note:** `co_yield {}` now automatically schedules the coroutine for resumption, making it a true cooperative yielding mechanism.
+**Note:** `co_yield resched` automatically schedules the coroutine for resumption, making it a true cooperative yielding mechanism.
 The coroutine will suspend and allow other coroutines to run, then automatically resume when the scheduler processes it.
+Use `co_yield no_sched` if you need to yield without automatic rescheduling (requires manual resume).

 #### `chan_t<T>` - Channel Type